zvimosh/File_Organizer/README.md

 This script requires python version 3.9 or above and additional 3rd party python libraries.

-To use the script, the user needs to set the following global variables:
+To use the script, the user needs to set the following variables in 'config.yaml' file:
 * 'source_folder' - the folder the script will list the files from.
 * 'source_files_ext' - the list of extensions the script will search for, you can add more extensions by adding according to the following example.